apache/hive-site/content/Development/qtest.md

 ### Mask non-deterministic outputs

-Some test cases might generate non-deterministic results.
-You can mask the non-deterministic part using a special comment prefixed with `--! qt:replace:`.
+Some test cases generate random results.
+[QTestReplaceHandler](https://github.com/apache/hive/blob/master/itests/util/src/main/java/org/apache/hadoop/hive/ql/qoption/QTestReplaceHandler.java) masks such a non-deterministic part.
+You can use it with a special comment prefixed with `--! qt:replace:`.

 For example, the result of `CURRENT_DATE` changes every day.
-Using the comment, the output will be `non-deterministic-output #Masked#` , which is stable.
+Using the comment, the output will be `non-deterministic-output #Masked#`, which is stable across executions.

 ```sql
 --! qt:replace:/(non-deterministic-output\s)[0-9]{4}-[0-9]{2}-[0-9]{2}/$1#Masked#/